 Even Better Sequel: While First Class was well-liked by fans for bringing the X-Men series back on track, DOFP has been even more well-received and cited by a few reviewers as the best of the X-Men movies.
 It even currently has the highest Rotten Tomatoes score in the series at 91%, placing DOFP among the best-reviewed Marvel movies of all, Marvel Cinematic Universe or otherwise.
 The movie has also become the top-grossing X-Men film in terms of worldwide box office by far, usurping the position previously held by The Last Stand.

-Fandom Rivalry: As with Sony's Amazing Spider-Man films, many fans of the Marvel Cinematic Universe criticize this film just for existing and maintaining Fox's hold on the X-Men film rights, since they wish the rights would go to Marvel Studios.
-All the more since the Marvel Cinematic Universe version of Quicksilver already appeared in Captain America: The Winter Soldier and is set to return in Avengers: Age Of Ultron.
+As with Sony's Amazing Spider-Man films, many fans of the Marvel Cinematic Universe criticize this film just for existing and maintaining Fox's hold on the X-Men film rights, since they wish the rights would go to Marvel Studios.
+All the more since the Marvel Cinematic Universe version of Quicksilver had already appeared in Captain America: The Winter Soldier and later in Avengers: Age of Ultron.
 And then there are accusations of Marvel trying to undermine Fox's success by downplaying its X-Men marketing in the comics and cancelling its Fantastic Four titles, while playing up lesser-known concepts such as the Guardians of the Galaxy and Inhumans that will appear in its upcoming movies.note This is something it isn't doing with Spider-Man, for obvious reasons, but Marvel is known to be on better terms with Sony than with Fox as well.
 Given that most of these franchise's box office draw comes from movie goers and not comic fans, however, one has to wonder how people got this assumption.

 Note that this MCU rivalry is different for X-Men than for The Amazing Spider-Man (which has a Fandom Rivalry with DOFP in its own right).
 Due to DOFP's very positive reception, the rivalry is less "they're turning the series into a Franchise Zombiejust to hold on to the rights"note a criticism of The Amazing Spider-Man 2 by some fans and more "which Marvel movie series/universe is better".note If you want to get technical, it's also often argued that the concept of X-Men works better in their own universe, since it wouldn't make sense why the Avengers are so respected yet mutants are segregated and hunted — a reason why Simon Kinberg has stated thatFantastic Four (2015) won't take place in the X-Men universe.